firefoxfoxthrot/developer-web-site/_pages/frost.md

 Architect: A Layperson's Intro to Schnorr"](https://www.blockchaincommons.com/musings/Schnorr-Intro/).

-**Signature Aggregation.** One of the advantages of Schnorr signatures it that they can easily be added to or subtracted from each other as part of its finite field operations, creating signature aggregation, where all signatures are the same size, no matter how many signatures they contain.
+**Signature Aggregation.** One of the advantages of Schnorr signatures it that they can easily be added to or subtracted from each other as part of their finite field operations, creating signature aggregation where all signatures are the same size, no matter how many signatures they contain.

 **Distributed Key Generation (DKG).** One of the core features of FROST is Distributed Key Generation: rather than a key being created, then broken apart to allow for threshold signing with the shares, the shares are instead each created individually.
-This means that they key never exists in a single place.
+This means that the full key never exists in a single place.

 **Trusted Dealer Generation.** This is the traditional methodology for generating shares, where a key is created then broken apart by a "trusted dealer".
-Some FROST implementations such as [ZF FROST](https://frost.zfnd.org/index.html) also support this methodology, creating a bridge between traditional use of Shamir's Secret Sharing and use of DKG in FROST.
+Some FROST implementations such as [ZF FROST](https://frost.zfnd.org/index.html) also support this methodology, creating a bridge between traditional use of Shamir's Secret Sharing and the use of DKG in FROST.

 **Verifiable Secret Sharing (VSS).** A methodology for verifying the existence of shares without reconstruting a secret.
 FROST uses a
 VSS protocol invented by Paul Feldmann.